 For leases that contain predetermined fixed escalations of the minimum rentals, the related rental expense is recognized on a straight-line basis and the cumulative expense recognized on the straight-line basis in excess of the cumulative payments is included in other long-term liabilities on the Condensed Consolidated Balance Sheets for comparative periods.
-The Company occasionally receives reimbursements from landlords to be used towards construction of the store the Company intends to lease.
+The Company receives reimbursements from landlords for some leases to be used towards construction of the store the Company intends to lease.
+The reimbursements are amortized as reduction of rent expense over the initial lease term.

 Leasehold improvements are recorded at their gross costs including items reimbursed by landlords.
 The reimbursements are recorded as deferred rent and amortized as a reduction of rent expense over the initial lease term.
-Tenant allowances of \$22.5 million and deferred rent of \$48.6 million at February 2, 2019 and tenant allowances of \$23.5 million and deferred rent of \$45.9 million at May 5, 2018 are included in other long-term liabilities on the Condensed Consolidated Balance Sheets.
+Tenant allowances of \$22.5 million and deferred rent of \$48.6 million at February 2, 2019 and tenant allowances of \$22.4 million and deferred rent of \$47.8 million at November 3, 2018 are included in other long-term liabilities on the Condensed Consolidated Balance Sheets.